 When anti-inflammatories are taken by mouth they work by blocking (inhibiting) the effect of chemicals (enzymes) called cyclo-oxygenase (COX) enzymes.
 COX enzymes help to make other chemicals called prostaglandins.
 Some prostaglandins are involved in the production of pain and inflammation at sites of injury or damage.
 A reduction in prostaglandin production reduces pain and inflammation.

-Topical anti-inflammatories work in the same way but, instead of having an effect on all of the body, they only work on the area you have applied them to.
+Topical anti-inflammatories work in the same way but, instead of having an effect on all of the body, they only work on the area to which you have applied them.
 When they are applied they are taken into (absorbed into) your skin.
 They then move deeper into areas of the body where there is inflammation (for example, your muscle).
 They relieve pain and reduce swelling affecting joints and muscles when rubbed into the skin over the affected area.
 Using a topical preparation means that the total amount of anti-inflammatory in your body is very low.
 This in turn means that you are much less likely to have a side-effect to this medicine.

 When are topical anti-inflammatory painkillers usually prescribed?